]Is the .375 H&H Magnum the King of Big Game Hunting Cartridges?

 At the same time, those same heavy 270gr and 300gr bullets that are ideal for really big and tough species of game like Cape Buffalo and Water Buffalo are also quite effective on smaller species of game.
 Controlled expansion bullets will quickly take down medium and large species like eland, wildebeest, and impala without causing significant damage to their hides or destroying a bunch of meat.
 The same goes for the small species of antelope like klipspringer and duiker when using non-expanding solids or full metal jacket bullets.

 For example, I was hunting eland in South Africa several years ago when we came across a herd of impala with a nice ram in it.
 I was carrying a CZ-550 chambered in .375 H&H and loaded with 300gr controlled expansion bullets well suited for hunting for large species of game like buffalo and eland.
 As you can see, it did a number on that impala without ruining an excessive amount of meat or destroying the hide.

 While the .375 H&H Magnum is a great cartridge, it’s not perfect by any stretch of the imagination.
 It’s a little on the light side for hunting elephant or for use as a buffalo “stopping” cartridge, but it will do in a pinch for either task.
+It also has a whole lot more recoil than cartridges like the 6.5 Creedmoor or .30-06 Springfield.
 All things considered though, the .375 is still a really solid performing cartridge for a wide range of tasks.